tabish-pro/hrtech/DEPLOYMENT-HTTPS.md

 # HTTPS Deployment Guide - Self-Signed Certificate

-This guide explains how to deploy the HR Tech Resume Analyzer with HTTPS using self-signed certificates.
+This guide explains how to deploy the HR Tech Resume Analyzer with HTTPS using self-signed certificates for local network access.

 ## Overview

-The application is configured to use:
+The application is configured for:
+- **Local network access only** - internal corporate use
 - **Nginx reverse proxy** for SSL termination
-- **Self-signed SSL certificates** (valid for 10 years)
+- **Self-signed SSL certificates** (auto-generated, valid for 10 years)
 - **Automatic HTTP to HTTPS redirect**
-- **No external dependencies** - works in highly firewalled environments
+- **Firewall-friendly** - minimal outbound HTTPS requirements only
+- **Zero maintenance** - no certificate renewals needed

 ## What is a Self-Signed Certificate?